High-dimensional Analysis of Knowledge Distillation: Weak-to-Strong Generalization and Scaling Laws: Proofs for Section

 \proppopulationsurrogate*

-\begin{proof} For the purposes of analysis, we assume, without loss of generality, that the first $\pw$ dimensions are selected from $\btst$ in $\Pip(\btst) = \btw \in \R^{\pw}$.
-Based on this, we no longer need to have the decreasing order for the corresponding $\lambda_i$'s.
-From the excess test risk formula in Definition \ref{omniscent test risk estimate}, we have that
+\begin{proof} \red{The proof for Proposition \ref{proposition population surrogate} was correct, yet we made changes to it to improve clarity by explicitly stating all intermediate steps.} For the purposes of analysis, we assume, without loss of generality, that the first $\pw$ dimensions are selected from $\btst$ in $\Pip(\btst) = \btw \in \R^{\pw}$.
+Based on this, we no longer need to have the decreasing order for the corresponding $\lambda_i$'s. \red{Let $\bar{\Rc} (\bts)$ and $\bar{\Rc} (\btst)$ represent the asymptotic risk of the target and the surrogate-to-target models, respectively.} From the excess test risk formula in Definition \ref{defn asymp w2s}, we have that